makinacorpus/redis-bundle/Resources/docs/cache-common.md

-As a workaround, Redis can be configured as a LRU cache for both volatile or permanent items, which means it can behave like Memcache; Problem is that if you use Redis as a permanent storage for other business matters than this module you cannot possibly configure it to drop permanent items or you'll loose data.
+As a workaround, Redis can be configured as a LRU cache for both volatile or permanent items, which means it can behave like Memcache; Problem is that if you use Redis as a permanent storage for other business matters than caching you cannot possibly configure it to drop permanent items or you'll loose data.

-This workaround allows you to explicity set a very long or configured default lifetime for permanent items (that would normally be permanent) which will mark them as being volatile in Redis storage engine: this then allows you to configure a LRU behavior for volatile keys without engaging the Redis server side configuration: this way you can still use Redis for business that needs data consistency without using any dangerous LRU mechanism; Cache items even if permament will be dropped when unused using this.
+This workaround allows you to explicity set a very long or configured default lifetime for permanent items (that would normally be permanent) which will mark them as being volatile in Redis storage engine: this then allows you to configure a LRU behavior for volatile keys without engaging the Redis server side configuration: this way you can still use Redis for business that needs data consistency without using any dangerous LRU mechanism on non-volatile keys;
+Cache items even if permament will be dropped when unused using this.

-Per default the TTL for permanent items will set to safe-enough value which is one year; No matter how Redis will be configured default configuration or lazy admin will inherit from a safe module behavior with zero-conf.
+Per default the TTL for permanent items will set to safe-enough value which is one year; No matter how Redis will be configured default configuration or lazy admin will inherit from a safe module behaviour with zero-conf.

-For advanturous people, you can manage the TTL on a per bin basis and change the default one:
+For advanturous people, you can manage the TTL for each backend and change the default one:

 ```php